kdheepak/blog/content/36-unicode-cheat-sheet.md

 IndexError: string index out of range
 ```

-In Python, if you are interested in the number of graphemes, you can use the `grapheme` package.
+In Python, if we are interested in the number of graphemes, we can use the [`grapheme`](https://pypi.org/project/grapheme/) package.

 ```
 Python 3.7.6 (default, Jan  8 2020, 13:42:34)